Skip to Content

 What else is there to do?

-There are a few churches and monuments you can visit around the Cinque Terre but it’s mostly all about the outdoors.
-As well as walking you can get out on the water – go sailing*, swimming, take a kayaking trip* or go diving and snorkelling from Riomaggiore.
+There are a few churches and monuments to visit around the Cinque Terre, but it’s mostly all about the outdoors.
+As well as walking you can also get out on the water on a sailing* or kayaking trip*, or explore underwater by scuba diving* or snorkelling.*

 Don’t miss trying the local seafood, with cones of fried calamari, shrimp and anchovies available everywhere.
 It goes brilliantly with the local white wine.
 The hills behind the villages are covered in vineyard terraces and you can do a tasting at some of the wineries.